-Consultant – a person, company or body who provides expert knowledge to analyse information, draw conclusions and make recommendations for future action, which the University may use to take a course of action to reach a desired outcome.
+A person, company or body who provides expert knowledge to analyse information, draw conclusions and make recommendations for future action, which the University may use to take a course of action to reach a desired outcome.
 The nature of the proposed outcomes may be open ended and complex e.g. a range of recommendations for the University to consider.

-Contractor – includes trade service providers (for example plumbers, carpenters, electricians and painters), cleaning services and temporary staff who are engaged to provide office services including data entry, administration, teaching, lecturing thesis marking etc.
+Includes trade service providers (for example plumbers, carpenters, electricians and painters), cleaning services and temporary staff who are engaged to provide office services including data entry, administration, teaching, lecturing thesis marking etc.

-Corporate Credit Card - is a credit card issued for University purposes and its use is subject to relevant authorities, approval rules, delegations and account expenditures being in accordance with University policy and procedure.
+Is a credit card issued for University purposes and its use is subject to relevant authorities, approval rules, delegations and account expenditures being in accordance with University policy and procedure.
 It is distinguishable by the imprinting of the James Cook University insignia on the face of the credit card.

-Expense Reimbursement - Expense reimbursement is a method for paying University staff members, students or guests when they spend their own money on business-related expenses.
+Expense reimbursement is a method for paying University staff members, students or guests when they spend their own money on business-related expenses.
 It is preferred that University travellers incur business related expenditure using a corporate credit card where possible and only use personal funds when credit card facilities are unavailable or a holder of a corporate credit card is unavailable to make the purchase.

-Expense Type - Also known as the usecode, this refers to the nature of the goods or services purchased, e.g. Airfares, Vehicle Hire, Accommodation, Meals, etc.
+Also known as the usecode, this refers to the nature of the goods or services purchased, e.g. Airfares, Vehicle Hire, Accommodation, Meals, etc.

-Head of Organisational Unit – a position represented on the published University Organisation Structure for example Vice Chancellor, Provost, Deputy Vice Chancellor, Pro Vice Chancellor, Dean or Director.
+A position represented on the published University Organisation Structure for example Vice Chancellor, Provost, Deputy Vice Chancellor, Pro Vice Chancellor, Dean or Director.

-Travel & Expense Management System (TEMS) – the University’s current system supporting the administration of travel activity, expense reimbursements and corporate credit card acquittal.
+The University’s current system supporting the administration of travel activity, expense reimbursements and corporate credit card acquittal.

 The Corporate Card & Expense team manage the central corporate credit card to be utilised to pay the upfront travel expenditure including flights and car hire on behalf of all University travellers.